-{While our above calculations assume fixed symmetric marginals}, linearity is {nonetheless} inherent in the binary nature of $A$ and $B$, because any non-linearity requires more than two states to reveal. {We emphasize that the key observation of linearity is completely general.} It is useful to recognize that this atomic linearity {carries} to arbitrarily many binary predictors to construct a saturated linear model of the conditional probability.
+Linearity is inherent in the binary nature of $A$ and $B$, because any non-linearity requires more than two states to reveal. {We emphasize that the key observation of linearity is completely general.} It is useful to recognize that this atomic linearity {carries} to arbitrarily many binary predictors to construct a saturated linear model of the conditional probability.
 Moreover, the slopes, which we term BELIEF coefficients {in the context of a binary probability model}, are unique when the second moment matrix of the binary predictors is positive definite and can be estimated through the least squares algorithm, as we show in Theorem~\ref{thm:sigma}. {Whenever this uniqueness does not hold, we say that the predictors have a degenerate distribution, and we discuss the situation in depth in Section~\ref{subsec: singular}.}

 Besides indicating the strength and direction of the dependence, the slopes from this intrinsic linearity are also useful in specifying dependence structures in the joint distribution.
 For example, there is a direct correspondence between the conditional independence and multiplicative subgroups of binary predictors with nonzero slopes, as shown in Theorem~\ref{thm: subgroup}.
 This connection provides a basis for regularization in estimation and prediction problems, where screening of variables \citep{fanlv2008,he2013quantile,zhang2017spherical} or interactions \citep{fan2015innovated, thanei2018xyz} are well understood.
 Moreover, the boundedness of binary variables and their slopes (Theorem~\ref{thm:sigma}) facilitates the applications of machine learning and high-dimensional statistical methods \citep{buhlmann2011}.